saros-project/saros/docs/documentation/getting-started.md

 1. You can **create a new account** within Saros by using the FU-Berlin servers.
+  - **Note:** Due to abuse by spammers, we had to disable in-band registration.
+    As a consequence, the "Create New Account..." button currently no longer works.
+    Instead, to create an account on our XMPP server, you can **visit our [signup page](https://saros-con.imp.fu-berlin.de:5280/register/new)**.
 2. You can **use an existing account.**
     For example your Google mail address. **This is a valid XMPP accounts**.